 Q. What type of GPS do you use?

-A. I started out with a Garmin eTrex (The basic yellow one), but I moved up to an eTrex Vista Cx.
-I considered the cycling specific Garmin Edge 305 but decided against it.
-The main reason is that I do more than cycling and I wanted the ability to upload and display topographic maps in the GPS.
+A. I started out with a Garmin eTrex (The basic yellow one), then an eTrex Vista Cx, then a Garmin Oregon 450.
+In 2019, I need to replace my Oregon 450 and I considered the cycling specific Garmin Edge series but decided against it.
+The main reason is that I do more than cycling and I like the idea of being able to swap out batteries on the trail which you can't do with the Edge series.
+I'm pretty sure I would have been happy with the top-end Edge series but it was over 3 times the cost of the Oregon 700 that I went with.
 Check out my GPS and TOPOs page for more information.

 Q. Why have you added advertising to your site after not having ads for years?

 A. Short answer, I like good beer, great bikes and killer road trips.
 Not Much Longer Answer – I have had some mixed emotions about putting ads on the site, but the reality is all the stuff involved with getting the stuff on the site cost and I would like to defray some of those costs.
 I’m going to keep doing what I’m doing regardless, but covering some of the cost of the gear with leave more cash for trips.